jw2249a/2017-bayes-audit/2017-code/README.md

 into a batch (box) with sequential ballot ids, the first ballot id of the batch and the size of the batch may be given.

-It may also indicate their physical location (if it is not already encoded in the ballot id), any "stamp" or other identification imprinted on the ballot, and give any additional comments about specific ballots.
+It indicates the physical location of each ballot (giving a box id and position within box), any "stamp" or other identification imprinted on the ballot, and any additional comments about specific ballots.

 The **``Collection id``** field specifies the collection id for the ballot manifest.
 This should the same for all rows in the file.